nadinesk/nadinesk.github.io/_posts/2015-09-01-apps-in-manhattan.markdown

 When we do go out to eat as a family, it’s more of a treat now, and we want to find somewhere good.
 We use [Yelp](http://www.yelp.com) to sort through all the restaurants.
 I used it a lot in San Francisco also.
 Here in NYC, using [Yelp](http://www.yelp.com) requires more inspection of the ratings, the number of ratings, and choosing between places that all look really good.

+### Health
+Health maintenance in NYC, for me, requires more of an effort than it did in the Bay Area.
+There is an abundance of outdoor space, parks, and activities, in the Bay Area: there are beautiful beaches, mountains, and lakes at your fingertips.
+The weather is great year-round for running or hiking.
+The produce is better and the restaurants served up more organic, fresh, less greasy food.
+But in NYC, I have to say no to so many pastries, pizza slices, chocolates, popsicles, and ice cream trucks, every day.
+Most days, I fail to say no to at least one of those things.
+The large, magnificent landscapes are missing here.
+You have to find a place: I’ve found the Riverside, and I love it.
+But most of the time, I don’t have enough time to run along the Hudson River.
+I use the treadmill or other things in the gym.
+(But, unfortunately, no rower.)

+I use [Spotify](https://www.spotify.com/) running, which I love, if I’m on the treadmill.
+If I’m on the Elliptical (for shame!), I will watch a video on my Lynda app for some skill development- how’s that for multitasking!
+Exercising and skill development at the same time!

+On weekends, I walk a lot with my son (Riverside, Central Park Zoo and Central Park everything, CMOM, etc).
+I use the [Apple Health](https://support.apple.com/en-us/HT203037) app to track my steps and see trends in the distances I walk.

+This city is busy and hectic.
+I’ve just started using some apps to help myself relax and become a little more mentally calm amidst the hustle and bustle.
+I use [Moodnotes](http://www.moodnotes.thriveport.com/) to track my mood, both the highs and the lows.
+I use [Headspace](https://www.headspace.com/) to do quick meditation in the morning.
+I can foresee that soon, I won’t use [Headspace](https://www.headspace.com/) soon because I’ll meditate on my own.
+But it’s good to use now to develop the habit again.

 ### Transportation
 [Uber](https://www.uber.com/).
 I’ve been using [Uber](https://www.uber.com/) in NYC, and it’s great.
 I use [Uber](https://www.uber.com/) Family for the car seats for my son.
 The positives: they have car seats; the cars come almost immediately; they’re clean; the drivers are nicer; I don’t have to look for my wallet at the end of the trip; I can wait indoors if it’s raining or snowing because the app shows me when exactly a car’s coming; and it’s so much nicer to ride around and look at NYC from a nice, clean, air-conditioned car.
-Two improvements I can see in terms of child seats are easier-to-install seats because sometimes drivers have to curb their car to install it, and it seems kind of dangerous; and more family [Uber](https://www.uber.com/) cars in the Midtown West area :)
+Two improvements I can see in terms of child seats are easier-to-install seats because sometimes drivers have to curb their car to install it; and more family [Uber](https://www.uber.com/) cars in the Midtown West area :)

 ### Day Planning
 The weather in NYC varies so much, and so much more than it does in the Bay Area.
 I’ve been finding myself using the Weather app to plan what to wear and see if I should bring an umbrella.
 I use [Google Maps](https://www.google.com/maps) to find grocery stores near me at lunch, and other errand-related places, like the post office, a bank, pharmacy, or a notary.
 An app I used more in the Bay Area than here, is [Google Shopping Express](https://www.google.com/express/).
 I still use it here, but have probably gotten smarter about how much to order each time, and so I need it less.